barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

  * Quick registration, may be less stable than `antsRegistrationSyN.sh` (but much faster).

+ * The deformable stage uses SyN, so the variation in that stage only arises from multi-threading the Mutual Information metric.

  * Overlap between runs measures reproducibility, not registration quality, so it does not address the question of whether using random sampling or double precision improves registration overall.